-- Additional administrative and management costs for the City - It should be noted that in the City of Newport Beach, parking metered revenue used to be invested locally, but is now currently pooled into a citywide fund.
-For Balboa Village, this citywide fund was used to purchase the land for the public lot at East Balboa Boulevard and Palm Street.
-Therefore, the City should carefully evaluate how revising this practice would impact City spending on other priorities and in other neighborhoods. - Revenue can fluctuate from year to year depending on seasonal demand or overall health of local economy district (BID) in Balboa Village would likely be an appropriate body for this oversight role, as long as it also incorporates appropriate representation from local residents.
-Other potential oversight bodies include: a newly created private advisory board, comprised of property owners or businesses; an appointed or volunteer advisory board, which could include residents, property owners, businesses, and city staff; or a non-profit community development corporation.
+- Additional administrative and management costs for the City - It should be noted that in the City of Newport Beach, parking revenue used to be invested locally, but is now currently pooled into the City's General Fund.
+In Balboa Village, this revenue was used to purchase the land for the public lot at East Balboa Boulevard and Palm Street.
+Therefore, the City should carefully evaluate how revising this practice would impact City spending on other priorities and in other neighborhoods. - Revenue can fluctuate from year to year depending on seasonal demand or overall health of local economy procedures for soliciting and incorporating resident input.
+This body and its structure will be determined pending additional study.